 - Creators: usually UX designers or the project team gathered on the Product Design workshop

-- Stages of the project: at the beginning, when it’s time to come up with ideas or make changes to the user interface design based on the user tests’ insights; in the continuous development phase
+- Stages of the project: at the beginning, when it’s time to come up with ideas or make changes to the user interface design based on the insights from usability testing; in the continuous development phase

 - Examples of wireframing tools: Adobe XD, Figma, Miro, UXPin, InVision Studio, Mockflow